BBC-Data-Unit/shared-data-unit/README.md

 ### Coronavirus: Gambling addiction treatments paused as staff redeployed

-In July 2020 the BBC Shared Data Unit [reported](https://www.bbc.co.uk/news/uk-england-53351411) treatments for dozens of people with gambling addictions across Great Britain were paused as NHS staff were redeployed due to coronavirus.
+In July 2020 we [reported](https://www.bbc.co.uk/news/uk-england-53351411) treatments for dozens of people with gambling addictions across Great Britain were paused as NHS staff were redeployed due to coronavirus.

 * [Github repo](https://github.com/BBC-Data-Unit/gambling-treatments)